 Many of the salon owners whose salon finances I’ve restructured are barely making minimum wage.

 Without seeing your salon owner’s financials, I can’t say for sure that she’s one of those owners who would probably be earning more as a manager at Target or Victoria’s Secret, but there’s a pretty good chance that’s the case.
-Even if it weren’t, there’s a lot more that goes into salon ownership than you realize, and you have the fucking nerve to talk about “your” money?
+Even if it weren’t, there’s a lot more that goes into salon ownership than you realize, and you have the nerve to talk about “your” money?

 Stop it.
 Just, stop.
-If you think you can do better than your boss can, go open your own damn salon.
+If you think you can do better than your boss can, go open your own salon.
 You wouldn’t be the first to do just that and you wouldn’t be the first to fail within the first year with a new appreciation for what salon owners actually go through.

 Don’t criticize your employer until you’ve been where she is.